Pyramids of Giza, Egypt

 What to pack for Egypt

 Egypt has very hot weather and strong sun as it is predominantly a desert.
 However, winters can get a bit colder, especially in the evening and night can go as low as 9 degrees Celsius.
-Here are some tips for what you should and shouldn’t pack when visiting Egypt.

 • Sunglasses